pytorch/torchdynamo/TROUBLESHOOTING.md

 - `logging.WARNING` (default): Print graph breaks in addition to all below log levels
 - `logging.ERROR`: Print errors only

 If a model is sufficiently large, the logs can become overwhelming.
 If an error occurs deep within a model's python code, it can be useful to execute only the frame in which the error occurs to enable easier debugging.
 There are two tools available to help narrow this case.
-The record and replay tool for dynamo can be useful in this case.
+Setting the environment variable  The record and replay tool for dynamo can be useful in this case.
 Instructions and an example are below.

 ### Backend Compiler Errors
-There are different choices for backend compilers for torchdynamo, with torchinductor or nvfuser fitting the needs of most users.
+If the error doesn't occur with the `eager` backend, then the backend compiler is the source of the error ([example error](https://gist.github.com/mlazos/2f13681e3cc6c43b3911f336327032de])).
+There are [different choices](https://github.com/pytorch/torchdynamo/blob/0b8aaf340dad4777a080ef24bf09623f1aa6f3dd/README.md#existing-backends) for backend compilers for torchdynamo, with torchinductor or nvfuser fitting the needs of most users.
 This section focuses on torchinductor as the motivating example, but some tools will be usable with other backend compilers.

 With torchinductor as the chosen backend, AOTAutograd is used to generate the backward graph from the forward graph captured by torchdynamo.
-It's important to note that errors can occur during this tracing and also while torchinductor lowers the forward and backward graphs.
+It's important to note that errors can occur during this tracing and also while torchinductor lowers the forward and backward graphs to GPU code or C++.
 A model can often consist of hundreds or thousands of FX nodes, so narrowing the exact nodes where this problem occurred can be very difficult.
-Fortunately, there are tools availabe to automatically minify these input graphs to the nodes which are cuasing the issue the issue.
-The first step here is to determine if your error occurs before or after tracing of the backward graph.
+Fortunately, there are tools availabe to automatically minify these input graphs to the nodes which are causing the issue the issue.
+The first step is to determine whether the error occurs during tracing of the backward graph with `AOTAutograd` or during `TorchInductor` lowering.
+As mentioned in the above steps, the `aot_nop` backend can be used to run only `AOTAutograd` in isolation without lowering.
+If the error still occurs with this backend, this indicates that the error is occurring during `AOTAutograd` tracing.

 Once this is determined, the minifier can be run to obtain a minimal graph repro.

+Here is an example of a backend compiler error:

 Minifying to debug an issue in the backend trace: